 Fig. 4.
 Collapsing vertices.
-The original state showing four activities and two entities with edges from the same type (a), the collapse of both entities into one (b), and the collapse of two activities, and their respective edges since they were from the same type (c).
-Note the size of the resulting edge is bigger than the original ones as a resulting from summing each edge’s values.
+The original state showing four activities and two entities with edges of the same type (a), the collapse of both entities into one (b), and the collapse of two activities, and their respective edges since they were from the same type (c).
+The size of the resulting edge is bigger than the original ones as a resulting from summing each edge’s values.

 The last feature present is the attribute status display.
-When selecting the desired attribute, all vertices with the specified status will have their colors changed according to their respective values.
+When selecting the desired attribute, all vertices with the specified status have their colors changed according to their respective values.
 It uses the traffic light scale [18], which indicates the status of the variable using red, yellow, or green color.
 As an example, imagine that we desire to analyze the player’s financial situation throughout the game.
-When filtered by this status, all vertices that contain a player financial value will have their colors changed according to its value.
+When filtered by this status, all vertices that contain a player financial value have their colors changed according to their values.
 Activating this type of filter allow the developer to see the player’s finances throughout the game, making it easier to identify situations where he might have had financial problems (red color).
 Section 6 provides more examples of those features.

 Using these features for graph manipulation and visualization, the developer is able to interact with the provenance graph, identifying relevant actions that had an impact in the story or in the desired type of analysis.
 It can also be used to analyze player’s behavior, detecting situations that the player had difficulties or didn’t behave according to the developer’s plan.
 It is also possible to hide information that might have not been relevant to the desired analysis.
 The displayed information can be omitted in the graph or grouped together by features presented in the application.